MainakRepositor/Stellar-Plus/README.md

-# Stellar-Plus
+# SpaceTrek
-A complete space based study application
+A website that demonstrates some animations using JavaScript